ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ## Setting aku

-### Kubernetes Environment Settings and Constraints
+### StetefulSet Settings and Constraints in Kubernetes

 To ensure stable usage of the aku utility in a Kubernetes environment, the following conditions must be followed:

 * It should be used only in **StatefulSets** among Kubernetes workload controllers.

-* The **Altibase server and aku** utility should be executed within the same container.

 * The **Pod management policy should be OrderedReady**.
 OrderedReady is the default policy for StatefulSets.
+* The maximum number of scalable replicas is **up to 4**.

+* The **Altibase server and aku** utility should be executed within the same container.
+*  `aku -p start` command should be performed after the Altibase server has started successfully.

-* **Startup Probe** configuration is needed to verify if the aku -p start command has been successfully executed.
+* **Startup Probe** configuration is needed to verify if `aku -p start` command has been successfully executed.
 You can use the presence of the aku_start_completed file in the /tmp directory as an indicator for verification.
 * Set **publishNotReadyAddress** to true.
-* The maximum number of scalable replicas is **up to 4**.

 * It is necessary to set the **terminationGracePeriodSeconds** in Kubernetes to a sufficient value to gracefully complete aku during Pod termination.